isomerpages/ogp/_careers/our-hiring-process.md

 Whilst our specific hiring process varies between roles, we hold a common philosophy for how we want our prospective employees to experience our hiring process:

-**You will have full knowledge of what we’re looking for, and how your assessment went.**
+**You will have full knowledge of what we’re looking for and how your assessment went.**
+*
-* You should have what you need to prepare, so that you can show up and interview at your best.
+You should have what you need to prepare, so that you can show up and interview at your best. *
 * We share details on what to expect for every interview stage and what we are looking for.
 * We offer and provide feedback if requested for every candidate who has had at least one interview with us, so you know where to improve.